Rescue dogs. Search and rescue volunteers. What you should pay attention to

 Rescue dog skills

-Despite the fact that today rescue dogs work side by side with the same heroic people, no one calls them rescue assistants.
+Despite the fact that today rescue dogs work alongside similarly heroic people, no one calls them rescue assistants.
 After all, each such dog is an independent unit.
-And it rarely happens that human rescuers save the same number of lives as their four-legged counterparts.
+And it is rare for human rescuers to save the same number of lives as their four-legged colleagues.

 After all, nature itself gave dogs unique, almost mystical abilities:

-• search for people buried alive at a depth of up to 9 meters;
+• find people buried alive at a depth of 9 meters;

-• to find the victims by smell even in the fire, when this is prevented by the pungent smell of burning.
+• find victims by smell, even in a fire, when the pungent smell of burning interferes with this.

-Ta search work, which takes twenty people 4 hours, is completed in 10 minutes by a trained dog!
+That search work, which takes twenty people 4 hours, is done in 10 minutes by a trained dog!

-Nature endowed dogs with intelligence, endurance, strength, and adaptability to adverse weather conditions.
+Nature has endowed dogs with intelligence, endurance, strength, adaptability to adverse weather conditions.

-And people, having selected the best of them, educate rescuers from dogs capable of:
+And people, having selected the best of them, bring up rescuers from dogs who are capable of:

 • lead people to the location of the victims.